willkg/blog/posts/dev/auditing_experiences.rst

 source projects tend to have artifacts and project resources with a certain shape and in a few typical places.
-If I was working at a company that wasn't open source, it might be harder to track down the pieces for a project, stakeholders, who's using it, etc. How much harder could it be?
+If I was working at a company that wasn't open source, it might be harder to track down the pieces for a project, stakeholders, past owners, who/what is currently using it, etc. How much harder could it be?
 Ten times as hard?
 Maybe it depends on the company size and number of projects it has?

 Lots of grains of salt here.
 Your experiences will be different.